bitcoin-computer/docs/API/api.md

 order: -40
 ---

-# API
+# Computer API

-The ``Computer`` class can create and update smart objects and query for the location and latest revision of these.
+The ``Computer`` class can create smart objects, query for the latest revision of these, and provides the basic functionalities of a Bitcoin wallet.
+The table below list all of it's methods.

-## Overview

 <table>
   <tr>